syeandel/Einstein_IFE/README.md

   Expand
 </summary>

-In this example the IFE of the NaCl {100} surface with pure water is calculated.
+In this example the IFE of the NaCl {100} surface with pure water is calculated using the model of [Joung and Cheatham](https://doi.org/10.1021/jp8001614) and the [SPC/Fw](https://doi.org/10.1063/1.2136877) water model.
 The files may be found in [examples/NaCl_water_example/](examples/NaCl_water_example/).
 These example directories make extensive use of symlinks which enables efficient use of storage space and also helps to ensure consistency between calculations.

 The worked example provided here uses a very minimal number of Thermodynamic Integration points (values of $\lambda$).
 Alongside the free energy integrals calculated in this example, fully converged values using 128 points and Romberg's method will be presented in parentheses.